Canadians Are Not Just "Nice"

 • 1969 under Prime Minister Pierre Trudeau, Canada decriminalized homosexuality (Trudeau said, "there's no place for the state in the bedrooms of the nation")

-• 1971 multiculturalism became official government policy - the first country in the world to do so
+• 1971 multiculturalism became official government policy - the first country in the world to do this

 • 2005 gay marriage was legalized

-Some would say that Canadians are not patriotic (except when it comes to hockey).
-Many of us come from cultures where boasting is impolite.
-I believe it is in keeping with our attitude that life is precarious.
-And the recent threat from the United States to annex Canada has awakened us to who we are.
+Some would say that Canadians are not patriotic enough (except when it comes to hockey).
+But many of us come from cultures where boasting is impolite, even borderline rude.
+I believe this is in keeping with our belief that there are many ways of being.
+On the other hand, since the recent threat from the United States to annex Canada, we have become "louder" in being Canadian.

 Most Popular